puckey/dance-tonite/README.md

 ### __App Engine__

 https://master-dot-you-move-me.appspot.com/
+password: dat

-secret key: If you don't supply a secret key, the production site won't load (this is in lieu of password protection.)
-You supply the secret key via query string [?k=D4T](https://master-dot-you-move-me.appspot.com/?k=D4T).
+secret key: you can supply a secret key rather than enter it in the prompt, via query string [?k=dat](https://master-dot-you-move-me.appspot.com/?k=dat).
 You only have to do this once per browser, and then it's stored in local storage from then on.

 __Deploying__: